Solar Powered Silence With the SolarMaax Watermaker

 • Readily available parts that are easily sourced.

 • Price – everyone wants a good price.
-We looked at many online, spoke to several suppliers/OEMs/distributors by phone and email and saw them at shows/talked to the people in the booth and spoke with many different users.
+We looked at many online, spoke to several suppliers/OEMs/distributors by phone and email, we saw them at shows/talked to the people in the booth, and spoke with many different users.

 • Permanent installation – The components can be mounted where you want, and where they will fit.
 They do not all have to be in one location.
 There are other systems that can provide this functionality too, but this system met that requirement and was not a package system that required a large space in one location.